rrigato/architecture/clean_architecture/first_edition.md

   - The repo layer private implementation imports the business rules (entities/usecase), but the business rules only import the repo layer public function interface

 - The UI and database being plugins that are completely dependent on the business rules enables schema changes, database migrations, web framework modifications to be decoupled/irrelevant to the business logic as long as your public contracts are still met

+# boundaries_ch18
+- The source code of higher level components, processes and services must not contain any specific knowledge of lower level external entry points
+  - Example: the usecase layer will never know the URI path for a REST API